apolenkov/memocards/docs/JAVADOC.md

 - Prefer meaningful descriptions over generic ones
 - Try to avoid HTML tags in comments, but if description is large and necessary,
 - then it's acceptable
+- All classes, methods, and fields must have JavaDoc comments (for check style rule)

 Required tags to use:
 - @param - for parameter descriptions